chesterroh/sjdiamond/readme.md

  * bootstrap -- responsive web experience
  * integrating cert_no with GIA.ORG site

+## 2015.10.09

+* Create user auth
+* find out some deployment site

-## 2015.10.04
+## 2015.10.08

-* Create search view, create deleted view
+* Create search view, create stockupdate  (priority-1)
-   - If you look at the deleted view : you can catch the trend which is sold well, which one is not...
+   - If you look at the deleted view : you can catch the trend which is sold well, which one is not..

+## 2015.10.05

+* Model date ;;;; let's finish reading model document (DONE)

 ## 2015.10.03